-(h) the existence of processing referred to in Article 20(...) and information concerning (...) the processing, as well as the significance and the envisaged consequences of such processing for the data subject.6
+(h) the existence of automated decision making and profiling referred to in Article 20(1) and information concerning (...) the processing, as well as the significance and the envisaged consequences of such processing for the data subject6.

 DE, EE, ES, NL, SE, FI, PT and UK scrutiny reservation.
 DE, supported by ES and NL, has asked the Commission to provide an assessment of the extra costs for the industry under this provision.